Here’s a simple hand-sewn felt ornament kids can make — I’m calling it a happy pear. Cute, right?

 … and here is a pear from the tree!
-This is a quick and easy sewing project that I have put together for Sew A Softie for Christmas, which is a blog hop organised by Trixi of coloured buttons blog.
+This is a quick and easy sewing project that I have put together for Sew A Softie for Christmas, which is a blog hop organised by Trixi of Sew a Softie blog.

-This pear adds a cheerful splash of fruity colour to our tree and it only took me about an hour to make with beginner stitches, pattern creation and all.
+This pear adds a cheerful splash of fruity colour to our tree.

 You will need: